dwinney/LoopToolsButWorse/README.md

 This repository is a modified version of LoopTools-2.16 aimed at allowing LoopTools functions to be incorporated with other CMake projects as well as usable with ROOT's [cling](https://root.cern/cling/) interpreter.
 Necessary modifications to the makefiles mean some of the more advanced functionalities (e.g. MathLink) are not guarenteed to work as intended (hence *ButWorse*).

+With the exception of a minor change described below, all the source code is unchanged with only changes to installation, all credit goes to the original authors.

 ### Installation
 Default LoopTools installation produces a *static* Fortran (.a) library.
 This poses a problem when using the cling interpreter which currently can only load dynamic libraries.